-7.3.2 Given the nature of Twaweza/s work, the Executive Director or relevant Director may occasionally require an employee to work on weekends or public holidays to undertake a specific special task that is important to meeting organizational objectives, or to travel for work.
-Following verbal indication by the Manager or Director such a request shall be initiated by the by employee, confirmed by respective manager and finally approved by the Executive Director requested in advance in writing in a special online form established for the purpose, and shall state the task(s), expected outputs, date and duration.
+7.3.2 Given the nature of Twaweza/s work, the Executive Director or relevant Director may occasionally require an employee to work on weekends or public holidays to undertake a specific special task that is important to meeting organizational objectives or to travel for work.
+Following verbal indication by the Manager or Director, such a request shall be initiated by the employee, confirmed by the respective manager and finally approved by the Executive Director.
+These days off in lieu should be requested in advance or following the day(s) of work, in writing through a special online form established for the purpose, which shall also state the task(s), expected outputs, date and duration.

-Authorized time spent on special tasks shall be compensated through equivalent time off in lieu (TOIL) for professional employees, not to exceed one working day off for up to every 24 hour period (e.g. airplane travel for work that takes 19 consecutive hours shall be compensated with one working day off).
-In such cases the relevant Director shall, at the time of making the special task request, discuss and agree with the professional employee the date(s) and time(s) when he/she may take the TOIL, provided it is mutually convenient to Twaweza and the employee and does not disrupt the work of the Organization, and document the same at the time of requesting TOIL.
+Authorized time spent on special tasks shall be compensated through equivalent time off in lieu (TOIL) for professional employees, not to exceed one working day off for up to every 24 hour period (e.g. aeroplane travel for work that takes 19 consecutive hours shall be compensated with one working day off).
+In such cases, the relevant Director shall, at the time of making the special task request, discuss and agree with the professional employee the date(s) and time(s) when he/she may take the TOIL, provided it is mutually convenient to Twaweza and the employee and does not disrupt the work of the Organization, and document the same at the time of requesting TOIL.

-7.3.3 The earned TOIL shall be scheduled and must be taken within 12 weeks of undertaking the special task, otherwise it shall be forfeited.
+7.3.3 The earned TOIL shall be scheduled and must be taken within 12 weeks of undertaking the special task; otherwise, it shall be forfeited.
 No professional employee may be paid for additional time worked on special tasks.

-7.3.4 Key details of the special task (nature of task, location, start/end times) as well as the dates/ times when the TOIL shall be taken shall be recorded by the employee in his/her electronic calendar (Gcal).
+7.3.4 Key details of the special task (nature of task, location, start/end times), as well as the dates/ times when the TOIL shall be taken, shall be recorded by the employee in his/her electronic calendar (Gcal).

-7.3.5 No TOIL shall be requested or granted for an employee who works additional hours on a work day or voluntarily stays late/works extra in order to clear backlog of work or meet deadlines.
+7.3.5 No TOIL shall be requested or granted for an employee who works additional hours on a workday or voluntarily stays late/works extra in order to clear the backlog of work or meet deadlines.